Arteriovenous Malformation

 What Causes an AVM?

 The exact cause of an AVM is not always known, but it is generally believed to be present from birth, making it a congenital condition.
-In some cases, AVMs may result from a genetic mutation, but they often develop spontaneously without any clear cause.
-Over time, these abnormal blood vessel connections can increase in size, leading to pressure on surrounding tissues and a risk of rupture, especially in the brain.
+In some cases, AVMs may result from a genetic mutation; however, they often develop spontaneously without a clear cause.
+Over time, these abnormal blood vessel connections can enlarge, leading to pressure on surrounding tissues and an increased risk of rupture, particularly in the brain.

-- Seizures: Unexplained seizures can occur when the abnormal blood vessels affect the brain.
+• Seizures: Unexplained seizures can occur when abnormal blood vessels in the brain cause damage.

-- Swelling or tenderness: For AVMs that are close to the skin or in certain areas of the body, swelling and tenderness may be visible or felt.
+• Swelling or tenderness: For AVMs located near the skin or in specific areas of the body, swelling and tenderness may be visible or palpable.

 In cases where an AVM ruptures, it can lead to significant bleeding, stroke, or other life-threatening conditions.
 Immediate medical attention is necessary if these symptoms appear suddenly.